CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02.md

 You start by either creating a new Git repository or cloning an existing Git repository hosted on a remote server.
 In doing so, you create the Git directory (also called the repository), a working directory, and a staging area (also called the index).
 The Git directory contains the metadata and object database and is copied from the server when a repository is cloned.
-The working directory contains one version of the project and are copied to the file system from the compressed object database in the Git directory.
-The staging area is a file inside the Git directory contains an index of changes that are waiting to be committed.
+The working directory contains one version of the project copied to the file system from the compressed object database in the Git directory.
+The staging area is a file inside the Git directory that contains an index of changes that are waiting to be committed.

 Files that are changed but not staged are considered modified.
 Files that are changed and added to the staging area are considered staged.
 Files in the Git directory are considered committed.
 In the next step, we will learn